ferthelet/phase-0-intro-to-js-2-looping-code-along/README.md

 ## Learning Goals

-- Build a `for` loop.
+- Build a `for` loop
-- Build a `while` loop.
+- Build a `while` loop
-- Explain the purpose of a loop.
+- Explain the purpose of a loop
-- Understand when to use each type of loop.
+- Understand when to use each type of loop

 ## Introduction